derekmcloughlin/pearls/chap18/README.md

 ## Displaying the Grid

-While this Grid representation is more space-efficient than using regular cartesian coordinates, it does make it a bit tricker to display the grid.
+While this grid representation is more space-efficient than using regular cartesian coordinates, it does make it a bit tricker to display.
 We want something like this:

 ```haskell
 ghci> drawGrid g1